nicolas-van/steelseries/README.md

 <steelseries-compass value="75"></steelseries-compass>
 ```

+### Using a web framework (React, Angular, Vue,...)

+Same as in the example code.

+Web components integrate naturally with any web framework.
+You just have to import the project correctly and
+use the component as if it was normal HTML.
+No wrapper is needed.

+Some web frameworks do perform so kind of validation by default to ensure all elements are know elements.
+That feature is not compatible with web components and must be deactivated to use web components at all.
+Hopefully that feature will be deactivated in all web frameworks one day but in the mean time you just have to refer to your framework's documentation or make a Google search with "how to use web components with X" and you should find the solution without problem.

 ### Migration from 1.0

 In version 2.0 all the API has been rewritten to [web components](https://developer.mozilla.org/fr/docs/Web/Web_Components), which makes it a major change breaking all the API.
 During that process multiple features were